ajwad-shaikh/ajwad-shaikh.github.io/content/jobs/Spacebar/index.md

 url: 'https://spacebar.in/'
 ---

--Created researched and quality content for clients' technical blogs on Big Data, AI, and Blockchain.
+- Created researched and quality content for clients' technical blogs on Big Data, AI, and Blockchain.